declancolwell/RaspiWiFi/Readme.txt

 USAGE:

-== Connect to the "RaspiWiFi[xxxx] Setup" access point using any other WiFi enabled device.
+== Connect to the "Pulseincs Wifi Setup" access point using any other WiFi enabled device.

-== Navigate to [10.0.0.1], [setup.pulsenics.com] using any web browser on the device you connected with. (don't forget to manually start with [https://] when using SSL mode)
+== Navigate to [10.0.0.1], [setup.pulsenics.com] using any web browser on the device you connected with. (manually start with [https://] when using SSL mode)

 == Select the WiFi connection you'd like your Raspberry Pi to connect to from the drop down list and enter its wireless password on the page provided.
 If no